Cinnamon Apple Enchiladas are syrup drenched sweet treats, ideal to serve for dessert especially during Fall or Winter.

 I used canned tart/pie apples – there is no liquid to drain, it’s all just packed with soft sliced pieces of apple.

 Mentioning this, as I used the same kind before and had a few readers asking me whether to drain the apples or not.
 Well, I have never used or seen cans of Tart Apples which needed to be drained in our usual stores.

-There is also no need to add Sugar to the Apples before rolling up, the Cinnamon will give enough flavor and the syrup provides all the sweetness you need for a totally decadent dessert.
+You also do not need to add Sugar to the Apples before rolling up, the Cinnamon will give enough flavor.
+Besides, the syrup provides all the sweetness you need for a totally decadent dessert.